payne/slick-course/lessons/lessons.md

 ## 100 # What is Slick?

-* Slick 3 is the industry standard library for accessing relational databases in Scala
+* Slick 3 is the industry standard library for accessing relational databases in Scala.
-* Unlike a lot of JVM database layers (such as Hibernate), it is *not* an ORM (Object Relational Mapper) ORMs attempt to map in memory object graphs into tables (which are not a perfect match).
-    Slick treats the database relational model as a first class citizen and gives you tools to work wtih the relational model.
+* Unlike a lot of JVM database layers (such as Hibernate), it is *not* an ORM (Object Relational Mapper).
+ORMs attempt to map in memory object graphs into tables (which may not be a perfect match).
+Slick treats the database relational model as a first class citizen and gives you tools to work with the relational model.
+Slick allows
-* Allows explicit communication with the database:
+    * Explicit communication with the database:
-    * Define datatypes
+    * By defining datatypes
-    * Map them onto tables
+    * Mapping them onto tables
-    * Build queries
+    * Building queries
-    * Issue queries and parse results
+    * Issuing queries and parsing results
 * Unlike traditional JDBC drivers it is:
     * Functional
     * Typesafe
-    * Queries built using a Scala DSL
     * Fully Asynchronous
+    * Queries can be built using a Scala DSL

 ## 200 # What we are going to cover

-We will be looking at five key concepts:
+In this section we will be looking at five key concepts:

-* Tables - Defining relationships between Scala datatypes and the database.
+* Tables - Defining the relationships between Scala datatypes and the database
-* Queries - A DSL for building SQL
+* A DSL for building SQL queries
 * Actions - Allowing us to sequence queries together and send them to the database
 * Joins - Allowing us to build queries that pull data from multiple sources
-* Profiles/Drivers - Slicks way of representing different databases and their capabilities.
+* Profiles/Drivers - Slicks way of representing different databases and their capabilities

 ## 300 # A quick note on imports